Pornography in the United Kingdom: Magazines

-During the 1970s magazines containing images of the pubic area became increasingly common.
+The production of softcore publications expanded during the late 1960s and early 1970s.
+In the 1970s magazines containing images of the pubic area became increasingly common.
 David Gold set up Gold Star Publications to publish adult magazines in the early 1970s.
 The company supplied many stores around the UK and in 1972 Gold was unsuccessfully prosecuted three times for publishing obscene material.
 David Sullivan became his business partner and by the late 1970s their company was in control of half of the adult magazine market, publishing major titles such as Playbirds, Whitehouse, Rustler and Raider.
 Strip club owner Paul Raymond, the owner of Paul Raymond Publications, launched Men Only in 1971, and then Club International in 1972.
 Subsequent titles included Escort launched in 1980, Razzle in 1983 and Men's World in 1988.
 Publishing group Northern & Shell obtained the licence to publish Penthouse in the United Kingdom in 1983, which led to them subsequently publishing a range of 45 adult magazine titles, including Asian Babes launched in 1992.

 An attempt to open up the market to women in the early 1990s by publishing women's erotica magazines was largely a failure, possibly due to British obscenity laws which forbade the display of an erect penis.
 For Women was one exception, and it achieved widespread circulation.
 In the same decade "Lads' Mags" such as Loaded and Front appeared as an expression of lad culture.
 These were men's lifestyle magazines that included glamour photography of scantily-clad female models.
+They achieved high circulation figures and were a major competitor to softcore pornography magazines, which by 1995 made up less than 64% of the magazine market aimed at male readers.

 More explicit pornographic magazines also began to appear in the UK during the 1990s, typically imported from Scandinavia or the Netherlands, emulating the hard-core style of US magazines such as Hustler.
 These magazines featured masturbation, sexual penetration, lesbianism and homosexuality, group sex and fetishes.
-Hardcore magazines are typically only sold in sex shops or by mail order because UK law does not allow hardcore R18 certificate imagery to be sold at newsagents' shops.
+Hardcore magazines are typically only sold in sex shops or by mail order because UK law does not allow hardcore R18 certificate imagery to be sold in any other type of shop.

-British softcore pornographic magazines have traditionally been sold in newsagents' shops and petrol stations.
+Sex shops are required to have a sex establishment licence from their local authority, and so British softcore magazines are mainly sold in newsagents' shops and petrol stations.
 Their popular name "top-shelf magazines" derives from the tradition of keeping them out of the reach of children by placing them on the top shelf of the magazine display.
 By the end of the twentieth century British adult magazine market was in decline, but there were still about 100 adult magazine titles in the UK and the top ten titles had a combined UK sales estimated at 2 million.
 The market supported a growing number of specialist magazines whose titles indicated their contents: 40 Plus, Fat and 40, Skinny and Wriggly and Leg Love.
 Paul Raymond Publications dominated the market, distributing eight of the country's ten top selling adult magazines.